First, I'll explain the tools we use to perform subsurface extraction,

 I don't do much carpet cleaning for pay, but have helped a number of

 animal charity workers, family members, friends and others over the

-years.
-When I explain to them what I'm about to do, their eyes get
+people what I'm about to do, their eyes get

 real big and they start stepping further away from me.
 It's

-comical!
 Yes, you're going to flood areas with Doodoo Voodoo and

 pour it on, agitate it a bit, let it dwell briefly, then extract it.